discoverlance-com/react-server-action-helpers/README.md

 ## Acknowledgement

-Frankly, I did not know where to get started curating some parts of the readmes and application structure so the [shadcn contribution guide](https://github.com/shadcn-ui/ui/blob/main/CONTRIBUTING.md) and github setup was really helpful.
+Frankly, I did not know where to get started curating some parts of the readmes and monorepo structure so the [shadcn contribution guide](https://github.com/shadcn-ui/ui/blob/main/CONTRIBUTING.md) and their monorepo structure on github was really helpful.